ron-ladin6/Advanced-Systems-Programming1/README.md

 -Trash View: Shows deleted items.
 -Restore: Returns the item to its original folder.
 -Delete Forever: Permanently removes the file from the system.
+* FOR MORE PICTURES GO TO THE WIKI FOLDER.
 ### How it should look:
 #### 1:
 ![MyDrivePage](screenshots/MyDrivePage.jpeg)